 If you’ve ever visited a Brazilian steakhouse, or churrascaria, you’ve likely been offered a cut of succulent, melt-in-your-mouth tender, skewered steak called picanha.
 I’ve had a lot of steaks, but the first time I tried picanha, it was a totally new experience for me.
-It’s the best steak in the world, and certainly the best piece of meat I’ve ever had.
+It was easily one of the best cuts I had ever tried.

 What Cut of Meat is Picanha?

 Picanha is the most prized cut of beef in Brazil, but it’s relatively unknown to American butchers (a good secret to have when it comes to checkout).
 Picanha translates to rump cap, or top sirloin cap.